-Once participant samples were submitted to ARUP Laboratories, technologists followed strict procedures to complete the assay, or test, for each sample.
-The accuracy of assays are defined by sensitivity and specificity.
+Once participant samples were submitted to ARUP Laboratories, technologists followed strict procedures to complete the test, for each sample.
+The accuracy of tests is defined by sensitivity and specificity.
 Sensitivity refers to the ability of the test to correctly identify those with the disease, or the true positive rate.
 Specificity describes the ability of the test to correctly identify those without the disease, or the true negative rate.
-Based on self-reports from participants who indicated having a prior positive Covid-19 test, project leaders adjusted the sensitivity estimate for Phase 1 based on how many of those participants also tested positive for antibodies.
-This process changed the sensitivity used in the adjustment from manufacturer's estimate of 0.972 to a HERO Project sensitivity estimate of 0.83.
-The project used the manufacturer's specificity estimate of 0.996, which the manufacturer obtained by evaluating 1,070 samples collected prior to the start of the COVID-19 outbreak.
+Based on self-reports from participants who indicated having a prior positive Covid-19 test, project leaders adjusted the sensitivity estimate based on how many of those participants also tested positive for antibodies.
+This process changed the sensitivity used in the adjustment from the manufacturer's estimate of 0.972 to a HERO Project sensitivity estimate of 0.83.
+The project used the manufacturer's specificity estimate of 0.996, which the manufacturer obtained by evaluating 1,070 samples collected prior to the start of the Covid-19 outbreak.

-INDIVIDUALS OVER AGE 12 TESTED FOR ANTIBODIES ACCROSS THE 4-COUNTY AREA
+INDIVIDUALS OVER AGE 12 TESTED FOR ANTIBODIES ACROSS THE 4-COUNTY AREA